tkareine/chnode/README.md

 * Calls `hash -r` to clear the hash table for program locations.
 * Best candidate matching of Node.js installations by name.
 * The path to current Node.js version is available in `CHNODE_ROOT` environment variable.
-This makes it easy to display in shell prompt.
+This makes it easy to display it in shell prompt.
 * Locate your Node.js versions in `~/.nodes` directory.
 Set custom directory with `CHNODE_NODES_DIR` shell variable.
 * Add additional Node.js versions by adding to `CHNODE_NODES` array